-Verdigris systems measure electricity use, and then enrich that data to forecast electricity consumption.
+Verdigris systems measure electricity use, and then enrich those data to forecast electricity consumption.
 Forecasting has many potential benefits and revenue savings for operations, planning and decision making.
-Verdigris forecasted data is accessible via our API: https://app.verdigris.co/docs/v3/buildings/forecast.html

 What is demand forecasting

 Electricity demand forecasting uses statistical models to predict the consumption patterns of equipment.
 Common electrical loads in commercial buildings include lighting, space conditioning, and machinery for the production of goods and services.